-Here is a risotto that should prove that vegetarian dishes can be perfectly satisfying, even indulgent: a risotto made with vegetable broth, and flavored with a wonderful combination of bitter radicchio with the creamy savor of Saint-André cheese.
+Risotto with Radicchio and Saint André Cheese is a dish that should prove that vegetarian dishes can be perfectly satisfying, even indulgent: a risotto made with vegetable broth, and flavored with a wonderful combination of bitter radicchio with the creamy savor of Saint-André cheese.

-For tips on making risotto, including technique and choosing the right type of rice, see the post on the ABCs of Making Risotto.
+For tips on making risotto, including technique and choosing the right type of rice, see the post Risotto: The Basic Recipe.

 Regular readers will have noticed fewer posts than usual lately on this blog.
 Unfortunately, yours truly has been ‘under the weather’ for the past few days.
 In the next couple of weeks, I will be traveling, so we will be experiencing a short break here at Memorie di Angelina, but we’ll be back just in time for the beginning of Spring, and a whole new gamut of lighter, brighter dishes for the new season!